 In 1903, Marie Curie made history when she won the Nobel Prize in physics with her husband, Pierre, and with physicist Henri Becquerel for their work on radioactivity, making her the first woman to receive the honor.
-The second Nobel Prize she took home in 1911 was even more historic.
-With that win in the chemistry category, she became the first person of any gender to win the award twice.
-She remains the only person to ever receive Nobel Prizes for two different sciences.
+The second Nobel Prize she took home in 1911 was even more historic: With that win in the chemistry category, she became the first person to win the award twice.
+And she remains the only person to ever receive Nobel Prizes for two different sciences.

-The second Nobel Prize she received recognized her discovery and research of two elements: radium and polonium.
-The former element was named for the Latin word for "ray" and the latter was a nod to her home country, Poland.
+The second Nobel Prize Marie Curie received recognized her discovery and research of two elements: radium and polonium.
+The former element was named for the Latin word for ray and the latter was a nod to her home country, Poland.

 When Marie Curie and her husband, Pierre, won their Nobel Prize in 1903, their daughter Irène was only 6 years old.
 She would grow up to follow in her parents' footsteps by jointly winning the Nobel Prize for chemistry with her husband, Frédéric Joliot-Curie, in 1935.
 They were recognized for their discovery of "artificial" radioactivity, a breakthrough made possible by Irène's parents years earlier.
 Marie and Pierre's other son-in-law, Henry Labouisse, who married their younger daughter, Ève Curie, accepted a Nobel Prize for Peace on behalf of UNICEF, of which he was the executive director, in 1965.
 This brought the family's total up to five.